Do you have a comprehensive picture of your students' health?

 Flexibility — Have it Your Way

 The NCHA is here to meet your needs — you determine the primary purpose, surveying method, sample size, target population, and time period.
-You can choose to conduct your survey on paper or online and whether to administer the survey in the spring or fall.
+You can choose to administer the survey in the spring or fall.